 Spruce-fir estimated annual sustainable harvest level 705,500 cords per year based on Table C-20 UPM-Thunderhawk DEIS, average of high aspen A and B scenarios, 40-year planning horizon.
-Based on the 2018 FIA database, the estimated average net annual growth of spruce growing stock is 365,004 cords and the estimated average annual mortality of spruce growing stock is 233,752 cords.
+Based on the 2019 FIA database, the estimated average net annual growth of spruce (black and white) growing stock is 355,891 cords and the estimated average annual mortality of spruce (black and white) growing stock is 241,907 cords.

-FIGURE 5-17: TOTAL SPRUCE (ALL SPECIES) HARVEST FROM MINNESOTA TIMBERLANDS (1994-2017)
+FIGURE 5-17: TOTAL SPRUCE HARVEST FROM MINNESOTA TIMBERLANDS

-Source: Harvest data compiled by U.S. Forest Service Northern Research Station and DNR.
-Draft sawmill and fuelwood surveys 2017.
+Source: Timber Product Output survey data compiled by U.S. Forest Service Northern Research Station and DNR, DRAFT estimate due to surveys includes pulpwood, sawtimber, and wood energy.
 Dotted black line shows relative trend for reference.

-Current Demand for Spruce from Minnesota Timberlands
+Current Demand for Spruce From Minnesota Timberlands

 Harvest Sector Cords

-2017 Minnesota Pulpwood Industries 174,374
+2018 Minnesota Pulpwood Industries 198,406

-2017 Pulpwood Export (To Wisconsin) 51,755
+2018 Pulpwood Export (To Wisconsin) 51,755

-2018 Sawlogs (with est. Exports) and Other draft survey 30,757
+2019 Sawlogs (with est. Exports) and Fuelwood draft survey 29,219

-2018 Fuelwood (commercial) 110

-Total harvest 256,996
+Total harvest 279,379

-Source: U.S. Forest Service Northern Research Station and DNR surveys (sawtimber and pulp surveys draft, fuelwood non-draft
+Source: U.S. Forest Service Northern Research Station and DNR Timber Product Output surveys.
+All surveys DRAFT

 - High-quality spruce has excellent properties for pulp and paper and stud manufacture.
-Along with our balsam fir resource, it is the major reason several pulp and paper mills are located in Minnesota. - Increasing opportunities for thinning white spruce plantations, as stands move into merchantable size classes.
-Thinning normally yields excellent quality pulp with little or no loss to rot or decay. - Pre-salvage and salvage operations of fir and white spruce should be occurring now, primarily in western Lake and eastern St. Louis counties, since spruce budworm populations have affected spruce/fir forests there for approximately three years.
-Expect a short-term, local increase in supply.
+Along with our balsam fir resource, it is the major reason several pulp and paper originally located in Minnesota. - Increasing opportunities for thinning white spruce plantations, as stands move into merchantable size classes.
+Thinning normally yields excellent quality pulp with little or no loss to rot or decay. - Pre-salvage and salvage operations of fir and white spruce should be occurring now, primarily in western Lake and eastern St. Louis counties, since spruce budworm populations have affected spruce/fir forests there for years.

 - Many stands have very low volume per acre of spruce.
-Volume could impact the ability to manage some stands. - Black spruce is normally found on lowland sites and is only accessible during frozen conditions. - Spruce budworm has caused top kill and mortality on white spruce, including plantations.
+Volume could influence the ability to manage some stands. - Black spruce is normally found on lowland sites and is only accessible during frozen conditions. - Spruce budworm has caused top kill and mortality on white spruce, including plantations.
 This impact can be lessened by management activities such as pre-outbreak thinning to maintain stand vigor and by discriminating against balsam fir in some mixed stands. - Parts of northeastern Minnesota are under gypsy moth quarantine.
 Loggers and mills should contact Minnesota Department of Agriculture to learn about compliance agreements. - The incidence of eastern dwarf mistletoe in black spruce stands is significant statewide.
 In black spruce stands that are heavily infested, the disease will be difficult, if not impossible, to manage.